abdulbadii/rename_batch_emulated_PCRE/README.md

   or
 ren '(**w\w+?d)\d+(\d) ;;\1xxx\2'

-But the latter will also find then rename /home/hello/world/world007 to /home/hello/world/worldxxx7  if such exists
+But the latter will also find and rename /home/hello/world/world007 to /home/hello/world/worldxxx7  if such exists
-It will always backup the target DEST if the same name exists, by renaming and suffixing it with "_old"
+It will always backup the target DEST if duplicate name exists by renaming, suffixing it with "_old"